 Eastman, at least in acting-terms, saves the film from utter obscurity, his huge frame and arresting make-up being genuinely alarming and lending the film a surprising amount of dread, though sadly a whole hour later than would’ve been advisable.

-The baby-eating scene and the film’s ending are nicely, if that’s the right phrase, executed though these are by far the highlights of D’Amato’s direction.
-His career, spanning many genres, rarely settled on horror without veering into sex but alongside Beyond the Darkness, shows the most restraint – which probably tells you all you need to know.
+The baby-eating scene and the film’s ending are pleasingly executed though these are by far the highlights of D’Amato’s direction.
+His career, spanning many genres, rarely settled on horror without veering into titillation but alongside Beyond the Darkness, shows the most restraint – which probably tells you all you need to know.

-Eastman is happy to look back and denounce the film as nonsense (though fun to make) but this was just part of D’Amato’s brain shattering arsenal of frustrating films that should have been exploitation classics but ended up more as fast-forward curiosities.
+Eastman is happy to look back and denounce the film as nonsense (though fun to make).
+Yet, this was just part of D’Amato’s brain shattering arsenal of frustrating films that should have been exploitation classics but ended up more as fast-forward curiosities.

-This peculiarly-titled splatterfest led to an indirect sort-of-sequel, Absurd, which is also a must-see for all the wrong reasons, and an even more abysmal unofficial revisit by German gore obsessive Andreas Schnaas, Anthropophagus 2000.
+This peculiarly titled splatterfest led to an indirect sort-of-sequel, Absurd, which is also a must-see for all the wrong reasons, and an even more abysmal unofficial revisit by German director Andreas Schnaas, Anthropophagus 2000.

 On September 25, 2018, Severin Films released Anthropophagous on Blu-ray in the USA:

 - Don’t Fear The Man-Eater: Interview with Writer/Star Luigi Montefiori a.k.a.
 George Eastman

 - The Man Who Killed The Anthropophagus: Interview with Actor Saverio Vallone

 - Cannibal Frenzy: Interview with FX Artist Pietro Tenoglio